 Dephosphorylation of Fructose-1,6-bisphosphate

-The fructose-6-phosphate molecule thus formed undergoes simple reversible isomerization to form glucose-6-phosphate, catalysed by Phosphoglucose isomerase, same enzyme as used in glycolysis.
+The fructose-6-phosphate molecule thus formed undergoes simple reversible isomerization to form glucose-6-phosphate, catalysed by Phosphoglucose isomerase, the same enzyme as used in glycolysis.

 Dephosphorylation of Glucose

 This is the final step in gluconeogenesis.
 The molecule of glucose-6-phosphate undergoes hydrolysis to generate free glucose molecules.
 This hydrolysis reaction is catalysed by glucose-6-phosphatase.
-This enzyme is exclusively present in liver and kidneys, making them the only organs that can release glucose from glucose-6-phosphate.
+This enzyme is exclusively present in the liver and kidneys, making them the only organs that can release glucose from glucose-6-phosphate.

 Synthesis of Cholesterol

 The synthesis of cholesterol is one of the examples of enzyme catalysed reactions.
 Cholesterol is made by all the cells in the human body.
-However, large contributions come from liver, adrenal cortex, and reproductive organs.
+However, large contributions come from the liver, adrenal cortex, and reproductive organs.

 The reactions involved in this process along with the enzymes are as follows.